akamai/customersuccess-compute-workshop/README.md

 ### Overview

-The scenario is written to approximate deployment of a resillient, multi-region application for use in a failover or other situation where it would be necessary to serve from an alternate origin.
+The scenario is written to approximate deployment of an application for use in a failover or other situation where it would be necessary to serve from an alternate origin, and the tooling to provide testing and observability - all powered by Akamai Connecte Cloud services.

 The workshop scenario builds the following components and steps-